 In no way am I saying that going into business for yourself is a bad choice, but it is a choice that merits some careful planning and analysis and realization of the risks involved.
 In Kiyosaki’s world, risk is for losers, yet until he came across a preexisting network that he could utilize, he failed time and time again to start his own business.
 In other words, Kiyosaki’s own background shows the huge flaws in the advice he gives.

 Do you want to know the straw that broke the camel’s back for me?
 Kiyosaki changes fundamental parts of his story to fit the situation.
 For example, he claimed for years that Rich Dad was real in order to get Rich Dad, Poor Dad accepted as nonfiction, but in the February 2003 issue of SmartMoney magazine, Kiyosaki said “Is Harry Potter real?
 Why don’t you let Rich Dad be a myth, like Harry Potter?”
 In other words, the entire premise under which Rich Dad, Poor Dad was sold was a complete fabrication.

 Kiyosaki misrepresents the facts and gives advice that directly contradicts both common sense and his own background.

-The bottom line: Robert Kiyosaki’s “knowledge” is highly flawed and his material has all of the integrity of James Frey.
+Robert Kiyosaki’s “knowledge” is highly flawed and his material has all of the integrity of James Frey.
 He completely undervalues risk, which is the trap that so many failed businesses and bankrupt individuals fall into.
 He’s the one financial guru whose work I don’t trust based on the author’s name alone.